 - Seller-cancelled transactions due to items being out of stock or unable to be fulfilled for any reason

 - Cases that are closed without seller resolution.
-This includes eBay Money Back Guarantee and/or PayPal Buyer Protection cases that sellers haven’t resolved, and that either eBay or PayPal has found in the buyer’s favour.
+This includes eBay Money Back Guarantee cases that sellers haven’t resolved, and that eBay has found in the buyer’s favour.

 Cases closed without seller resolution

-A case closed without seller resolution is any case where the seller is unable to resolve a buyer's issue before the buyer asks eBay or PayPal to step in and help.
+A case closed without seller resolution is any case where the seller is unable to resolve a buyer's issue before the buyer asks eBay to step in and help.

 There is a minimum number that all sellers are expected to meet.
 The percentage requirement applies after your account has exceeded the maximum number of occurrences.

 Maximum number of occurrences